afcomesana/NETremor-Dashboard/readme.md

 }
 ```

-Where:

-- `sensor` is the selected sensor,
-- `metric` is `raw` or `tremor`,
-- `samples` is approximately the chart width in pixels,
-- `timeRange` is either false/null for the full record or a selected zoom window.

-The request includes the CSRF token from cookies.

-This design is smart because it uses viewport width as a natural upper bound on returned sample count.
+It uses viewport width as a natural upper bound on returned sample count.
 There is no reason to send one million points to draw on a thousand-pixel chart.

 ---